I used a slow cooker for many years, and invested time and effort in learning that method of cooking.

 - A 6 or 7 quart crock is heavy;

-- Users must not to use the ceramic crock on stove elements, in hot ovens, or in microwave ovens;
+- The ceramic crock cannot be used on stove elements, in hot ovens, or in microwave ovens;

 - Manufacturers and culinary writers warn users

 - to not lift the lid or stir the food;